cacophony-wj/LeS/README.md

 [Female Bodies and Outfits](https://github.com/cacophony-wj/LeS/blob/master/BODYSLIDE.md)

-# Game Settings - System and MCM
+# Launching and Preparing the Game

-The next step is to configure the game.
-Launch the modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:
+The next step is to prepare the game for play.
+Launch _ModOrganizer2.exe_ as instructed above [To Launch The Game](#to-launch-the-game) Launch the Gamethe modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:

 [Licentia et Servitium Configuration](https://github.com/cacophony-wj/LeS/blob/master/MCMs.MD)